aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getRegionType() {#getRegionType--}

+<b>@deprecated.</b> Please use the 'regionType' property instead.
 Specifies the region of the PivotTable that this field is displayed.

 ```javascript
 getRegionType() : PivotFieldType;